When it comes time to choosing a hosting plan, it’s important to pick one that will best match the demands of your WordPress site.

 5. If necessary, work with a performance expert to identify and solve complex problems.

-Results of Not Enough PHP Workers
+Results of not enough PHP threads

 Not only do these errors present a bad user experience for your visitors, but they can also have a negative impact on your site’s SEO.